Huawei unveils solutions for 1+N target 5G networks

 While running basic services on high-bandwidth mid-band network bands, operators can also develop differentiated advantages by using other spectrums, such as those assigned for FDD or Super Uplink.
 But Huawei said this approach poses challenges, such as fragmented spectrums, diversified channels and sectors, and varying spectrum lifecycles.

 - Nokia clocks up 100 5G deals and 160 commercial 5G engagements, with Finnish comms tech giant saying wins validate its progress in strengthening mobile radio product portfolio as the transition to 5G continues.

 - Comms carrier and tech companies continue to drive advancements in 5G technology using aggregation technology on mmWave spectrum while new portfolio of 5G RAN platforms aims to enable a new generation of cellular applications.

 - 5G connectivity takes to the skies as Capgemini division Cambridge Consultants takes off with airborne 5G, what it says is a breakthrough for service which will beam signals through the stratosphere from fleet of aircraft.

 “To innovate ‘N’ capabilities, we need to simplify deployment while maintaining diversity and order,” said Yang.
-“Huawei’s wide array of mid-band M-MIMO solutions and advanced software algorithms can help operators build high-bandwidth foundation network for ubiquitous connectivity that delivers optimal user experience.”
+“Huawei’s wide array of mid-band M-MIMO solutions and advanced software algorithms can help operators build a mid-band high-bandwidth foundation network for ubiquitous connectivity that delivers optimal user experience.”

 Huawei says it has developed a new series of solutions powered by its MBB Automation Engine autonomous driving network.
 The 5GtoB suite is designed to enable intelligent and precise planning, simplified provisioning on demand, and proactive network operations and maintenance, for which efficiency is a huge challenge in building 1+N target networks.